unterstein/dcos-beer-demo/README.md

 WOW!
 We increased the CPU utilization nearly to maximum to run our Spark job and went from initially 7 running tasks to 22.
 This is great 🎉.

-If we want to continue in this demo and install Elasticsearch, we need to give resources back to the cluster and uninstall Zeppelin.
+If we want to continue in this demo and run our Elasticsearch migration, we need to give resources back to the cluster and uninstall Zeppelin.
 But this is no problem, because Mesos is all about using only currently needed resources and give it back afterwards.

 ## 6. Elasticsearch as full text search